Working with multi-camera live/studio scripts & rundowns!World's smartest entertainment scripts! Sign up if you haven't already!

-Our scripts for multi-camera live and studio scripts are unique on the market.
-Here is how to efficiently work with the live/studio scripts.
+Our scripts and rundowns for multi-camera live and studio scripts are unique on the market.
+Here is how to efficiently work with them.

 Where do I find the script functionality?